blackboard/anthologydevdocs/docs/blackboard/lti/1.3/tutorials/names-and-roles.md

 ### Overview

 This document documents gives updates on Names and Roles as new features become available.
-For the definitive specifications, always refer to the published IMS documenation.
+For the definitive specifications, always refer to the published IMS documentation.

 ### Student Preview User Now Indicated By TestUser Role via Names and Roles Service